Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool starts a structured test session and creates a named directory for screenshots and logcat captures.
-It distinguishes from sibling tools like adb_test_session_end and adb_test_step.
+The description clearly states the purpose: 'Start a structured test session' and explains what it does: 'Creates a named directory for organizing numbered screenshots and logcat captures.'
+This is specific with verb and resource, and it naturally distinguishes from sibling tools like adb_logcat_start or adb_screencap.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.